wmattei/aws-user-crud/README.md

 -   Requirements
-Basic CRUD operations for user
+    Basic CRUD operations for user - name - email - photo - isActive
-    - name
-    - email
-    - photo
-    - isActive

 -   Non-functional requirements
-    - Use AWS lambda functions
+    -   [x] Use AWS lambda functions
-    - Use AWS SAM
+    -   [x] Use AWS SAM
-    - Use AWS API Gateway
+    -   [x] Use AWS API Gateway
-    - Use AWS S3
+    -   [ ] Use DynamoDB as Database
-    - Use AWS SES
+    -   [ ] Use jest
-    - Use Code pipeline
+    -   [ ] Use Code pipeline
+    -   [ ] Use AWS S3
-    - Use jest
+    -   [ ] Use AWS SES
+    -   [ ] Run DynamoDB locally for tests